 I kriffin' hate gun failures.

 Stealth would have been an even better tactic.
 Here, the environment itself cut this option out.
 Our shapes probably stood out hundredths of meters away.
-Whizzing blaster bolts were probably heard even further.
+Whizzing blaster bolts were likely heard even further.
 If the firefight itself had not drawn curious souls towards us, it was going to happen soon and just because there were not many places to hide.
 The numerous, massive pillars supporting upper plates generated some natural obstructions of vision, but the battle had driven us away from the more shadowy parts of the Undercity.

 To put it short, we were exposed and presented like a nice, enjoyable afternoon snack on a plate.

-I assumed that a pack of Rakghouls or a patrol of Sith troopers were en route to our location, but quickly observed my supposition wrong.
+I assumed that a pack of rakghouls or a patrol of Sith troopers were en route to our location, but quickly observed my supposition wrong.

 The intruders were neither.

 The group of people caught my attention as they stepped to the line of sight behind one of the massive pillars looming in the distance.
 I counted five - five human men, heavily armored and equipped for direct battle.
 Each one of them carried a powerful blaster rifle.
 Three of them had a massive equipment bag weighting them down.
 I froze and let my hand rest on the familiarly textured grip of the blaster pistol.